cavidaga/nayiri-downloader/README.md

 - **Save Directory**: Where to save the downloaded files and resulting PDF

 ## Building from Source

-To create a standalone executable:
+You can simply download the .exe file here: ```/GUI/Nayiri.exe``` But if you want to edit the code and to create a standalone executable:

 1. Install PyInstaller:
 ```bash